Chris Walker of Refine Labs

 “You can basically cover the entire population of the United States across those two platforms.
 You can get mass consumption unlike any other platform in the world right now,” he says.

-“I'm so confused why people don't recognize the opportunity.
-There's not a single place, television, the Wall Street Journal, anything, that has as much scale as those two platforms combined,” he continues.
+“Most companies miss this opportunity.
+These two platforms combined offer more scale than television, the Wall Street Journal, or any other medium, that has as much scale as those two platforms combined,” he continues.

 However, most companies misuse it.